TRANSLATION BUREAU

 Before your visit:

-Take only necessary things you need.
-There is no need to take your entire luggage.
-Police/bailiffs cannot let you in if you have too much things with yourself.
+Take only the necessary things you need.
+There is no need to bring your entire luggage.
+Police/bailiffs cannot let you in if you have too many things with yourself.
 Do not take sharp things, even scissors.
 Speaking from our experience, you will have to wait more than the hearing itself will last.

-Then your police/migration officer asks you and your interpreter to surrender your passports (and diploma of an interpreter) which need to be present together with your case papers for preliminary examination by the judge.
-If everything is Ok with your papers, you just keep on waiting.
-If not, you come next time because there are mistakes in your case papers, which should be fixed up by your police/migration officer.
-Sometimes the judge can return your case papers immediately in 10-30 minutes, and unfortunately, sometimes at the end of the day after 5-8 hours of waiting.
+Then your police/migration officer asks you and your interpreter to surrender your passports (and diploma of an interpreter), which need to be presented together with your case papers for preliminary examination by the judge.
+If everything is OK with your papers, you just keep on waiting.
+If not, you come next time because there are mistakes in your case papers which the judge has found.
+These mistakes should be fixed by your police/migration officer.
+Sometimes the judge can return your case papers immediately in 10–30 minutes, and unfortunately, sometimes, at the end of the day after 5–8 hours of waiting.

-In addition, you will be given two papers, which you should sign after your interpreter translate its context to you.
-First says that you do not speak Russian and will speak the language you have a good command.
-Second says about rights you have.
+In addition, you will be given two papers, which you should sign after your interpreter translates its context for you.
+First, it says that you do not speak Russian and will speak the language you have a good command of.
+Second says about the rights you have.

 There are two ways what can happen next:

 1) You will be lucky if there is a judge who decides your case even without a hearing.
-It happens the following way: a court’s secretary comes to you, gives you a court decision, and asks to sign it, explains you about a fine, and you are free.
+It happens the following way: a court secretary comes to you, gives you a court decision, and asks to sign it, explains to you about a fine, and you are free.

 2) Court hearing.
-Please note, once if you are with an attorney, a speedy hearing is impossible, and everything will be strictly formal.
-Once you have entered into the courtroom, there are already a judge, a secretary, a bailiff and sometimes a prosecution attorney.
-If there is no judge, do not forget to raise when he/she comes in.
+Please note, once you are with an attorney, a speedy hearing is impossible, and everything will be strictly formal.
+Once you enter the courtroom, there is already a judge, a secretary, a bailiff and sometimes a prosecution attorney.
+If there is no judge, do not forget to stand up when he/she comes in.

-First, the judge identifies your interpreter, explain his/her rights and obligations, and warns of responsibility for an obviously wrong translation.
+First, the judge identifies your interpreter, explains his/her rights and obligations, and warns of responsibility for an obviously wrong translation.

-Second, the judge identifies your personality; asks your date and place of birth, nationality, residential address, previous criminal/administrative records, occupation, married or not married, education (everything through your interpreter).
+Second, the judge verifies your identity; asks for your date and place of birth, nationality, residential address, previous criminal/administrative records, occupation, married or not married, education (everything through your interpreter).

 Third, the judge starts asking about how it has happened that you have overstayed your visa.